slackapi/bolt-js/docs/_tutorials/getting_started.md

 > 💡 Treat your token like a password and [keep it safe](https://api.slack.com/docs/oauth-safety).
 Your app uses it to post and retrieve information from Slack workspaces.

 ### Setting up your local project
 With the initial configuration handled, it's time to set up a new Bolt project.
 This is where you'll write the code that handles the logic for your app.
-One important thing to note is that Slack doesn't host your code — you do.

 If you don’t already have a project, let’s create a new one.
 Create an empty directory and initalize a new project: